rust-lang/rust/text/0000-time-improvements.md

 However, there are a number of problems that arise when trying to define these types and operations.

-First of all, with the exception of instants created in the rutime of a single process, instants are not monotonic.
+First of all, with the exception of moments in time created using system APIs that guarantee monotonicity (because they were created within a single process, or created during since the last boot), moments in time are not monotonic.
 A simple example of this is that if a program creates two files sequentially, it cannot assume that the creation time of the second file is later than the creation time of the first file.

 This is because NTP (the network time protocol) can arbitrarily change the system clock, and can even **rewind time**.
 This kind of time travel means that